ucsb-cs156-w21/demo-spring-react-minimal/README.md

 | `spring.datasource.username`                                      | Yes          | Should always be `${JDBC_DATABASE_USERNAME}`                              |
 | `spring.datasource.password`                                      | Yes          | Should always be `${JDBC_DATABASE_PASSWORD}`                              |
 | `spring.jpa.hibernate.ddl-auto`                                   | Yes          | Should always be `update`                                                 |

+# Storybook Support

+To run React Storybook:

+* cd into `javascript`
+* use: `npm run storybook`
+* This should put the storybook on <http://localhost:6006>

+Additional stories are added under `javascript/src/stories`

+For documentation on React Storybook, see: <https://storybook.js.org/>